 Richard Hill, the former England back row forward and Mike Hynard have mentored him at Saracens, where he also appreciates the input of South African hooker Schalk Brits.
 Jamie says: “He is a fantastic role model.
 I admire his approach to life and rugby and I have so much to learn from him.
 My mum, dad and twin brothers are also a massive inspiration to me.”

-By mid-January this year, he had played in 112 Premiership games for Saracens and scored 15 tries, five of them this season.
+He has now played in 118 Premiership games for Saracens and scored 16 tries, six of them last season.
 His stand-out performances in 2014/15 include one against Leicester Tigers in which he made 17 tackles, despite a gruelling scrummaging experience against a formidable front row.

 Jamie had also illustrated his ability as a link man when sending over Farrell for a sumptuous team try that took England towards a 40-9 win over Italy in Rome in February last year before missing the Wales game the following month after rupturing a tendon in his bicep.